BEAMACE - INDUSTRIAL HANDHELD MEASURING DEVICE

 Good ol' debug printing over serial connection (UART)

 Using oscilloscope (on encoder signals, power/ground plane fluctuations etc.)

-Using logic analyzer on communication protocols (I2C, SPI, UART and other bit movement)
+Using logic analyzer on communication protocols (I2C, SPI, UART, etc.)

 Pen and paper 👌

 For task management and threading we chose FreeRTOS with all its fancy features.
 In addition, I created a Finite State Machine (FSM) to implement an event-driven system.

 As mentioned I was also responsible for developing electronics for the product.
 The schematics, layout and routing was done with PADS So here're a few notes of what I did in the process:

 Power management (Li-Ion battery management, linear regulator, step-up converter, etc)